Asenze

 The pilot study and the subsequent three waves of Asenze were led jointly by research teams at the University of KwaZulu-Natal and Columbia University’s Mailman School of Public Health.
 This flow chart reports study participation by wave.
 This table reports measures by wave.

-Pilot Study (2004): The pilot explored the feasibility and acceptability of a cohort study of children and their primary caregivers in this population and tested measures of disability and of mental health.
+Pilot Study (2004): A pilot study successfully explored the feasibility and acceptability of a cohort study of children and their primary caregivers in this population and tested measures of disability and of mental health.

 Initial door-to-door field survey (2008): Primary caregivers provided informed consent to obtain household information and completed the Ten Questions, a developmental screen for child disability in eligible children.